cityofaustin/Residential-Permitting/_projects/deck/define.md

 ---

+Getting a permit proves that changes on your property follow the City of Austin’s rules or are “up to code.”
+Building permits guarantee that any changes you make are safe for you, guests, and neighbors.
+Before you start building your deck or apply for permits, it’s important to:

+* Define and describe your project,
+* find out if you need &nbsp;permits (hyperlink to projects that don’t require a permit) and what they are,
-Before you start building your deck or applying for a permit(s), it’s important to describe what your project is, figure out if you need any permits, and collect the information you need for your consultation and application.
+* collect the right information for your consultation and application.

 You can start by making sure your definition of your project is the same as the City of Austin’s definition.

 ---